 The global business environment grants endless opportunities for companies looking to expand their brand into different markets.
 But foreign market transition can be cumbersome and risky.
 The threshold for creating a Permanent Establishment (PE) is a test contained in most domestic tax laws and double tax treaties, and it is used to determine whether a business has enough activities in another country to create a taxable presence.
 These activities are subject to scrutiny by tax authorities, making it critical for a company to understand the consequences of triggering a Permanent Establishment.

 Companies that outsource to a Global Professional Employer Organization (PEO) alleviate the tax and legal compliance issues that are triggered when creating a Permanent Establishment.
 By specializing in international employer-employee relations and possessing a stable legal presence in nearly all international markets, a Global PEO will handle salary remunerations, benefits administration, and tax withholding in compliance with the local country’s legal mandate.
-By acting as the “Employer of Record”, a Global PEO ensures every business activity meets compliance standards and provides legal means by which a company reports taxes and is recognized in the host country, allowing a company to maintain its global presence without the fear of fines or penalties.
+By acting as the “Employer of Record”, a Global PEO ensures that every business activity meets the compliance standards and provides legal means by which a company reports taxes and is recognized in the host country.
+This allows a company to maintain its global presence without the fear of fines or penalties.

 Companies using a Global PEO effectively streamline international expansion plans while ensuring tax and legal compliance.
 Throughout this report, we will analyze and evaluate the effects of triggering PE in a foreign country and consider several ways to mitigate the risk.